Goca7/book-club-full-stack-project/README.md

   1. When a user views the book detail page, related books (based on genre or author) should be displayed at the bottom of the page.

-  2. The system should display at least three related books in a horizontal scroll or grid format.

-  3. Each related book should include the title, author, and a link to its detail page.
+  2. Each related book should include the title, author, and a link to its detail page.

-  4. If there are no related books available, this section should be hidden or display a message like “No related books found.”
+  3. If there are no related books available, this section should be hidden or display a message like “No related books found.”

-  5. The related books must be relevant, showing books from the same genre or by the same author as the currently viewed book.

 ### Accessibility